digital-blueprint/handbook/docs/frontend/theming.md

 ### Favicons
 #### Replace favicons & PWA icon
-If you want to replace the favicons and PWA icons you have simple to replace them.
+If you want to change the favicons and PWA icons you have to simply replace the content of their files.
 We have generated all favicons or app icon sizes for supported browsers.
 To change the favicons you have to replace the files in *images* directory.
 Don't rename them!
 They should have the same name and the same size as the default files.
-You can use the free & open source Image editor [gimp](https://www.gimp.org/){:target="_blank"} for resizing and exporting your favicon.
+You can use the free & open source Image editor [GIMP](https://www.gimp.org/){:target="_blank"} for resizing and exporting your favicon.

-##### How to resize your logo with gimp
+##### How to resize your logo with GIMP
-1. Open you logo as svg with 300dpi and a large resolution.
+1. Open you logo as svg with 300dpi and a large resolution in [GIMP](https://www.gimp.org/){:target="_blank"}.
 2. Clip your layer to the logo: `layer -> Clip to content`
 3. Crop the image to the layer: `ìmage -> fit canvas to layer`
 4. Change canvas size to a square: `image -> canvassize ->` change the canvas size to a square, add a small padding and click `center` and `change size`